ibm-ecm/ibm-content-navigator-samples/Containers/README.rst

 #.
 Accessing your deployment through the IBM Content Navigator web client.

     * Obtain the IBM Content Navigator route.
+This applies to OCP deployments only.
+For CNCF deployments, an ingress object will need to create, refer to Advanced.rst for more details.

         * Option 1: Retrieve the route from `icndeploy-fncm-access-info` configmap.